 In the dynamic world of equipment rental, inventory management brings many benefits, such as:

-• Resource efficiency: By making optimal use of your stock, you prevent redundant and unused equipment.
+- Resource efficiency: By making optimal use of your inventory along the supply chain, you have visibility into redundant and unused equipment.

-• Customer satisfaction: Efficient inventory control leads to consistent equipment availability, fostering higher customer satisfaction and loyalty.
+- Customer satisfaction: Efficient inventory control leads to consistent equipment availability, leading to smoother processes and fostering higher customer satisfaction and loyalty.

 Did you know?
 High-value assets are typically worth 70% of the whole inventory value, while only accounting for 10% of the inventory level.
 The same thing goes for low-value assets, as they account for 10% of the total value while typically occupying 70% of the inventory level.

-• Safety stock: Maintaining a buffer of critical equipment to counter stock-outs during unexpected demand surges.
+- Safety inventory: Maintaining a buffer of critical equipment to counter stock-outs during unexpected demand surges.

 By applying these techniques, equipment rental firms can tailor their inventory control approach to their industry demands and specific asset portfolio.